nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Analyze function callsites with [go-callsite-stats](https://github.com/nikolaydubina/go-callsite-stats)

-Scrape callsite information about functions to lern better how functions are beign used.
+Scrape callsite information about functions to learn better how functions are beinn used.
 This can help in refactoring, naming, OOP.
-This tool calcuates frequency of names on assignments in returns and frequency of names in arguments.
+This tool calculates frequency of names on assignments in returns and frequency of names in arguments.
 This can be used to detect ignored returns as well. — [@nikolaydubina](https://github.com/nikolaydubina)

 ```